 The EnergEYES Award was created in 2009 to recognize and honor an ophthalmologist who demonstrates exemplary leadership skills by energizing others to improve ophthalmology.
 This individual is one who mentors young ophthalmologists, serves as a strong role model, and displays high energy that motivates them to get involved.

-The American Academy of Ophthalmology is pleased to announce Paul Sternberg, Jr., MD as the 2019 EnergEYES Award recipient.
+The American Academy of Ophthalmology is pleased to announce Mildred M. G. Olivier, MD as the 2020 EnergEYES Award recipient.
 This honor is awarded to an ophthalmologist who demonstrates exemplary leadership skills by energizing others to improve ophthalmology.
 This individual is one who mentors and guides young ophthalmologists (YOs), serves as a strong role model, and displays high energy that motivates YOs to get involved.

-Throughout his career, Dr. Sternberg has led by stellar example and many YOs have benefited from his extraordinary leadership, mentorship, wisdom and guidance.
+Throughout her career, Dr. Olivier has led by stellar example and many YOs have benefited from her extraordinary leadership, mentorship, wisdom and guidance.